ArtifactDB/gypsum-worker/README.md

   This has the `project` string property.

 Downstream systems can inspect these files to determine what changes have occurred in the **gypsum** bucket.
-This is intended for systems that need to maintain a database index on top of the bucket's contents.
+This is intended for applications maintaining a database index on top of the bucket's contents.
-By routinely scanning for changes, databases can incrementally perform updates rather than reindexing the entire bucket.
+By routinely scanning the logs for changes, databases can incrementally update rather than reindexing the entire bucket.
+In effect, the logs serve as a poor man's message queue.
-For an example, check out the [**gypsum-to-sqlite** repository](https://github.com/ArtifactDB/gypsum-to-sqlite) - this uses the **gypsum** logs to create and update SQLite files, though the same idea can be used for any database technology.
+Check out the [gypsum-metadata-index](https://github.com/ArtifactDB/gypsum-metadata-index) repository for an example - this uses the **gypsum** logs to create and update SQLite files, though the same idea can be used for any database technology.

 Log files are held for 7 days before deletion.